 The borrowings and investments disclosed in the Balance Sheet are detailed below.
 The council has categorised its financial instruments in accordance with IFRS 9.
+Consequently the council now recognises and measures financial assets as either fair value profit and loss, fair value through other comprehensive income or amortised cost.
 Note 38 provides additional details regarding financial instruments.